-The In an attempt to resolve the Complaint, the Board shall meet with the concerned parties and their representatives within twenty (20) business days of the receipt of a written request to such an appeal.
-At this meeting, the parties have the right to present evidence, including testimony and/or exhibits, to the Board in support of their position.
+In an attempt to resolve the Complaint, the Board shall meet with the concerned parties and their representatives within twenty (20) business days of the receipt of such an appeal.
 A copy of the Board's disposition of the appeal shall be sent to each concerned party within ten (10) business days of this meeting.
-The decision of the Board will be final.
+The decision of the Board will shall be final.

-The Board reserves the right to investigate and resolve a complaint or report of unlawful harassment/or retaliation regardless of whether the member of the Corporation community or third party alleging the unlawful harassment/retaliation Complainant pursues the complaint.
+The Board reserves the right to investigate and resolve a complaint or report of unlawful harassment or retaliation regardless of whether the Complainant pursues the complaint.
 The Board also reserves the right to have the formal complaint investigation conducted by an external person in accordance with this policy or in such other manner as deemed appropriate by the Board or its designee.

-The Complainant and the Respondent parties may be represented, at his/her_their own cost, at any of the above-described interviews/ meetings/hearings.
+The parties may be represented, at their own cost, at any of the above-described interviews/meetings.

-The right of a person to a prompt and equitable resolution of the complaint shall not be impaired by the person's pursuit of other remedies such as the filing of a complaint with the Office for Civil Rights OCR or the Indiana Civil Rights Commission, or ICRC, the filing of a concurrent criminal complaint charges with local law enforcement, or the filing of a civil action in court.
+The right of a person to a prompt and equitable resolution of the complaint shall not be impaired by the person's pursuit of other remedies such as the filing of a complaint with the OCR or the ICRC, the filing of charges with local law enforcement, or the filing of a civil action in court.
 Use of the complaint procedures is not a prerequisite to the pursuit of other remedies.
-Furthermore, the complaint must be investigated even if a separate investigation is being conducted by another agency, including but not limited to the local police department.